Extremely metal-poor galaxies with HST/COS: laboratories for models of low-metallicity massive stars and high-redshift galaxies: Data and Analysis

 We use the SED fitting software \beagle{}\footnote{Version 0.19.9; \url{http://www.jacopochevallard.org/beagle/}} \citep{Chevallard2016} to derive constraints on the recent star formation in these objects.
 In particular, we adopt the full \citet{Gutkin2016} model grid which combines the latest version of the \citet{Bruzual2003} stellar population synthesis results with the photoionization code \cloudy{} \citep{Ferland2013} to self-consistently fit the combination of stellar continuum and nebular emission underlying the broadband photometry.
 We fit the circular 3\arcsec{} aperture SDSS/DES photometry in all available optical bands alongside the equivalent width of H$\beta$ emission measured from the optical spectra (Section~\ref{sec:optspec}) to explicitly constrain nebular band contamination.
 We assume a constant star formation history\footnote{As discussed in \citep{Senchyna2019}, the assumption of a constant star formation history minimizes the number of free parameters being fit and allows for consistent comparison with SED fitting conducted at $z>6$, but will yield systematically lower stellar mass estimates than fits assuming a declining or multiple-component star-formation history.} and allow the star formation rate, stellar mass, metallicity (gas-phase and stellar, which we assume are identical here), gas ionization parameter $\log U$, and effective attenuation \tauV{} to vary.
 For this photometric fitting, we adopt the 2-component attenuation model presented by \citet{Charlot2000}.
 The redshift and distance is fixed as measured in Table~\ref{tab:basicprop}.
 In addition to the aperture magnitudes fit here, we also measure total flux of each galaxy in the $i$-band from a segmented image \citep[produced using {\texttt photutils}:][]{Bradley2018} and present these measurements in Table~\ref{tab:basicprop}.
 This total flux ranges from 3--24 times that measured in the circular aperture, so assuming a constant mass-to-light ratio the total stellar masses may be larger by up to 1.4 dex.

 The resulting constraints on the stellar mass, star formation rate, and attenuation are displayed in Table~\ref{tab:sedres}.
 These fits indicate that the stellar populations within 3\arcsec{} are low in stellar mass ($4.9 < \log_{10}(M/M_\odot) < 6.4$) and attenuation ($\tauV \leq 0.12$), and forming stars at a range of rates: with the specific star formation rate $\mathrm{sSFR} = \mathrm{SFR} / M_\odot$ ranging from 2.1--18 $\mathrm{Gyr^{-1}}$.
 These masses are comparable to those of the higher-metallicity galaxies presented in \citetalias{Senchyna2017}, but the sSFR values are lower than the 100 $\mathrm{Gyr^{-1}}$ which characterize those particularly extreme star-forming regions.
-Correspondingly, we infer significantly older ages as well, ranging from 57--471 Myr compared to the median 10 Myr derived in \citetalias{Senchyna2017}.
+Correspondingly, we infer significantly older ages as well (in this constant star formation history framework, simply the inverse of the sSFR), ranging from 57--471 Myr compared to the median 10 Myr derived in \citetalias{Senchyna2017}.
 This implies that we are viewing stellar populations with an older characteristic age in these XMPs.
+These systems are lower in mass (as measured assuming a constant star formation history) than galaxies at $z>6$ with rest-frame UV metal line detections \citep[$10^9$--$10^{10}$ $M_\odot$, e.g.][]{Stark2015,Stark2015a,Mainali2017}, but the measured sSFR values extend into the range of values inferred for the general LBG population at $z\sim$6--8 \citep[e.g.][]{Labbe2013,Smit2014,Salmon2015,Faisst2016,Williams2018}.